Dish, T-Mobile US talk merger, wireless spectrum a key factor

 Dish and T-Mobile have agreed Legere would serve as the CEO and Ergen would become the combined company's chairman, the Wall Street Journal, which first reported on the news, cited people familiar with the matter as saying.

-T-Mobile has a market capitalisation of about $31 billion, while Dish's is around $33 billion.
+T-Mobile has a market capitalization of about $31 billion, while Dish's is around $33 billion.

 (Reporting by Alina Selyukh and Diane Bartz in Washington, Greg Roumeliotis and Malathi Nayak in New York, Supriya Kurane in Bengaluru and Peter Maushagen and Christoph Steitz in Frankfurt; Editing by Peter Henderson, Tom Brown and Richard Chang)